PeterDrake/drakepedia/data_structures/inanimate_objects.md

 Instance variables are automatically initialized to default values: 0 for numeric types, `false` for booleans, and `null` for reference types.
 ## Resources
-This page is intended as a very gentle introduction to objects.
+This page is intended as a very gentle introduction to objects; for simplicity, the objects here don't do anything but hold data (hence "inanimate").
 There is much more to learn, covered in other sections of the [Drakepedia](../README.md).
 Other books and websites tend to dive in much more quickly, getting straight to constructors, instance methods, and so on.
-It is perhaps best to hold off on such topics until you have some practices using objects as containers.
+It is perhaps best to hold off on such topics until you have some practices using inanimate objects.
 ## Questions
 1. :star: What reserved word is used when creating an object?
 1. :star::star: If you define a class Tree, can you make an array of Trees?